Hexagram 22賁Grace

 Line 6 is the topmost line and the hexagram's resolution.
 Four characters: 白賁,無咎 — white grace, no error.
 The reading is the cleanest in the I Ching.
 White is the colour of the unornamented; grace returns to the substance it ornamented; the form has become indistinguishable from the work.
 The line is the only position in 賁 that names 無咎 — no error — without any conditional clause.
 The grace at the top has earned the permission to disappear.

 The decision-relevant translation is the mature posture the entire hexagram has been training.
-Founders and executives who reach line 6 have stopped distinguishing presentation from substance because the presentation has become the substance done well.
-The keynote is the product.
+People who reach line 6 have stopped distinguishing presentation from substance because the presentation has become the substance done well.
+The lecture is the scholarship.
+The performance is the craft.
 The book is the thinking.
-The brand is the company's actual character.
 There is no error because there is nothing left to over-grace.
 The line is the answer to the line-2 warning: the beard that was once dressed has become part of how the face is recognised, and the figure beneath has stopped needing to argue for the relationship.
 White grace is the ornament that has finished its work.

 PostureForm that serves substance · cultivated grace